dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 4. In the **Set Up Semantic Layer Configuration** page, select the deployment environment you want for the Semantic Layer and click **Save**.
 This provides administrators with the flexibility to choose the environment where the Semantic Layer will be enabled.

 ### 2. Add a credential
 The dbt Semantic Layer uses [service tokens](/docs/dbt-cloud-apis/service-tokens) for authentication, mapped to an underlying data platform credential.
-This credential controls physical access to the raw data.
+This credential has physical access to the raw data, meaning it controls the data accessed by the Semantic Layer.

 1. In the **Set Up Semantic Layer Configuration** page, enter the credentials you want the Semantic Layer to use specific to your data platform.
    - Use credentials with minimal privileges.
 This is because the Semantic Layer requires read access to the schema(s) containing the dbt models used in your semantic models for downstream applications